 Xilinx has created four pieces of intellectual property specifically for the use within Partial Reconfiguration designs.
-There is no charge for any of these IP, and PR designs do not require them.
+There is no charge for any of these IP, and DFX designs do not require them.
 They are available to assist users in quickly and easily implementing key aspects of a reconfigurable design.
 The IP are all found under the Partial Reconfiguration heading within the IP Catalog, and each have their own landing page on Xilinx.com with a detailed product guide.

-These four IP for Partial Reconfiguration are currently available in Vivado® and can be used for any Xilinx device that supports Partial Reconfiguration in Vivado.
+These four IP for Dynamic Function eXchange are currently available in Vivado® and can be used for any Xilinx device that supports Dynamic Function eXchange in Vivado.
+DFX terminology will be introduced in a future Vivado release, and users will be given instructions on how to migrate these IP to use the new names.

-• Partial Reconfiguration Controller.
+- Partial Reconfiguration Controller.
 The PR Controller core provides management functions for self-controlling partially reconfigurable designs.
 It is intended for enclosed systems where all of the Reconfigurable Modules (RM) are known to the controller.
 The optional AXI4-Lite register interface allows the core to be reconfigured at run time, so it can also be used in systems where the RMs can change in the field.
 The core can be customized for many Virtual Sockets, RMs per Virtual Socket, operations and interfaces.
-Labs 5, 6, and 7 in Vivado Design Suite Tutorial: Partial Reconfiguration (UG947) [Ref 1] show examples of the PR Controller IP in a sample design.

-- Partial Reconfiguration Decoupler.
-The PR Decoupler can be used to provide a safe and managed boundary between the static logic and a Reconfigurable Partition during Partial Reconfiguration.
+Labs 5, 6, and 7 in Vivado Design Suite Tutorial: Dynamic Function eXchange (UG947) [Ref 1] show examples of the PR Controller IP in a sample design. - Partial Reconfiguration Decoupler.
+The PR Decoupler can be used to provide a safe and managed boundary between the static logic and a Reconfigurable Partition during reconfiguration.
 The core can be customized for the number of interfaces, type of interfaces, decoupling functionality, status and control. - Partial Reconfiguration AXI Shutdown Manager.
-One or more PR AXI Shutdown Managers can be used to make the AXI interfaces between a Reconfigurable Partition and the static logic safe during PR.
+One or more PR AXI Shutdown Managers can be used to make the AXI interfaces between a Reconfigurable Partition and the static logic safe during reconfiguration.
 When active, AXI transactions sent to the RM, and AXI transactions emanating from the RM, are terminated because the RM might not be able to complete them.
 Failure to complete could cause system deadlock.
 When inactive, transactions pass unaltered. - Partial Reconfiguration Bitstream Monitor.
 The PR Bitstream Monitor can be used to identify partial bitstreams as they flow through the design.
 This information can be used for debugging or system applications such as blocking bitstream loads.
 Identifiers embedded at key places in partial bitstreams are extracted and reported by the core.
 This information can be passed to Vivado HW Debugger using an ILA core to work out what partial bitstream was fetched, if it was fetched in its entirety, and how far through the datapath it went.